The 20 Best Drug Induced Dyskinesia Doctors Near Me in Ohio, US

 Offers Telehealth

-Ilia Itin is a Neurologist in Cleveland, Ohio.
-Dr. Itin has been practicing medicine for over 32 years and is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Hereditary Ataxia.
+Ilia Itin is a Neurologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 32 years.
+Dr. Itin is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 91 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Hereditary Ataxia, and Drug Induced Dyskinesia.
+Dr. Itin is board certified in American Board Of Psychiatry And Neurology, 2004.

 Distinguished in Drug Induced Dyskinesia